Author: Jan Scholten

 They become extremely suspicious and do not trust anybody.
 They know everything better and they’ll do everything on their own.
 They dare not delegate tasks, so they soon get overworked, which means that they are forced to do less.

 Eventually they lose faith in their abilities.
 They are inclined to look for something or someone else to blame first but in the later stages they also lose faith in themselves.

 When everybody else's opinion is different from their own they like to withdraw.
 They are convinced that the others will sooner or later come round to their point of view but they are obviously not ready yet.
 Withdrawing to their own island of self opinionated safety, they feel there is no point in entering a discussion.
 It is a tactical move of withdrawal.

 The word ‘behind’ is often applicable to describe this stage: they lag behind, behind the times, behind in their views, behind in their work, behind in upkeep etc.

 DD: this group is often compared to Boron or Aluminium with regard to their chemical properties.
-There are many parallells.
-But in a discussion of the stages a comparison with Nitrogen and Phosphorus is more appropriate, because they are ‘past the top’ at this stage.
+There are many parallels.
+But in a discussion of the stages a comparison with Nitrogen and Phosphorus is more appropriate because they are ‘past the top’ at this stage.